keptn/lifecycle-toolkit/docs/content/en/docs/implementing/slo/_index.md

-This CR sets up the timeframe we are interested in as between 5 am and 10 am on the 5th of May 2023, and adds a few specific key-value pair that will be substituted in the query for instance the query could contain a {{.nodename }} and this value will be substituted by test
+This CR sets up the timeframe we are interested in as between 5 am and 10 am on the 5th of May 2023, and adds a few specific key-value pairs that will be substituted in the query. for instance the query could contain a {{.nodename }} and this value will be substituted by test

 The definition of this Analysis is referenced by its name and namespace and can be seen here: